Google Chrome users urged to update immediately or risk attack

-Google has urged Chrome users to update the web browser to the latest version in order to avoid being targeted by cybercriminals.
+Google has advised Chrome users to update the web browser to the latest version in order to avoid being targeted by cybercriminals.

 Late last week, the company released Chrome 99.0.4844.84 for Windows, Mac, and Linux, which fixes a high severity zero-day vulnerability that allows for remote code execution.